-This lesson is about identifying inaccurate thinking.
+This lesson is about identifying inaccurate thought patterns.
 This lesson introduces the ideas of inaccurate thinking, unhelpful thinking and cognitive distortions.

 Accurate Thinking Plan